RoyRu26/Fintek_Weather/README.md

 Weather app info
-To launch the app open the terminal at "Fintek_Weather" and run the command "./run.sh"
+To launch the app open the terminal at "Fintek_Weather" and run the commands "npm i" and
+"./run.sh"

 The app will show the temperature and additinal weather information sccording to the city searched by the user.
 Simply type in the city of interest in the search box and click the search button.